kuzudb/kuzu-docs/src/content/docs/concurrency.md

 In this section, we will go over the basics of how applications connect to a Kùzu database and list some best practices on how to do so concurrently.

+Kùzu supports both **on-disk** and **in-memory** modes of operation.
-When you open Kùzu under on-disk mode, your data and the underlying database files are stored in a local database directory.
-You can also create an [in-memory database](/get-started#in-memory-database), where no data is persisted to disk.
+When operating under on-disk mode, your data and the underlying database files are stored in a local database directory, whereas under [in-memory](/get-started#in-memory-database) mode, no data is persisted to disk.

 Throughout this documentation, let’s suppose you open a Kùzu database that's on-disk, and whose files are in a directory named `./kuzu-db-dir`.